-Of all things the Bible says we are supposed to do, the injunction of pacifism found in Matthew 5:38-39 is the most problematic: “Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”
+Of all things the Bible says we are supposed to do, the injunction of pacifism found in Matthew 5:38-39 is the most troublesome for Christians: “Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.”
 It hardly needs to be said that most people who call themselves Christian do not follow Jesus in this regard.
-But there have always been a few who do so.
-Typically, such people retreat from the world, say, by entering a monastery.
-There they can hide out from the world, hoping to be left alone.
+Typically, they say it wouldn’t be practical.

 The “badman” in this movie is Quirt Evans.
 Since he is played by John Wayne, we wonder, “Just how bad can he be?”
 I mean, has John Wayne ever played a badman in the movies?
 It turns out, much as we suspected, that for all the talk about his being a badman, it seems to be just that, talk.
 Apparently, he once worked as a lawman for Wyatt Earp.
 Then he became a cattleman for a while.
 But one day, Wall Ennis, the man who raised Quirt like a father, was shot down by Laredo Stevens (Bruce Cabot) while another man grabbed his hand as he was going for his gun.
 That’s when Quirt sold his herd and began plaguing Laredo, hoping to goad him into a gunfight in front of witnesses.
 For example, when Laredo and his gang rustle some cattle, killing all the cowboys who were herding them, Quirt and his boys bonk Laredo’s gang over the head, knocking them off their horses.
 Then Quirt’s gang takes off with the cattle and presumably sells them.
 I guess the idea is that the cattle were already stolen, so what Quirt did was not really so bad.